Inspiration

 The fact the French capital is only 2.5 hours by train removes the stress.
 I’ll likely return to, or pass through, again and again – there will always be Paris! – so felt no pressure to make a frenzied, list-ticking dash.
 Better to pick a neighbourhood, relax into the back streets and boulangeries, follow my nose.

 On my first night, I decided to follow the literary greats.
 Smart little Hôtel Sainte-Beuve, in the 6th arrondissement, was mere minutes from Le Select, a cafe once frequented by Hemingway, Fitzgerald, Picasso.
-On a mild October night, it was quiet and warm enough to grab a table outside and raise a rosé to them all.
+I grabbed a table outside and raised a rosé to them all.

 Browse our places to stay in Paris >